icyJoseph/state-with-deps/README.md

 We'll need a special version of `useState`.
 Let's call it `useStateWithDeps`.

-There's no aha moment here, a side from the fact that `useStateWithDeps` needs a signature that extends `useState`'s.
+The `useStateWithDeps` hook needs a signature that extends `useState`'s.

 Plain and simple, we need to track which parts of the state are used.
 How can we do this in vanilla JavaScript?